jwtk/jjwt/README.md

   * For asymmetric signature algorithms, the returned verification key should be a `PublicKey` (not a `PrivateKey`).
 * for JWE:
   * For JWE direct encryption, the returned decryption key should be a `SecretKey`.
-  * For password-based key derivation algorithms, the returned decryption key should be a `PasswordKey`.
+  * For password-based key derivation algorithms, the returned decryption key should be a `io.jsonwebtoken.security.Password`.
   * For asymmetric key management algorithms, the returned decryption key should be a `PrivateKey` (not a `PublicKey`).

 <a name="compression"></a>